Rudd-O/qubes-network-server/README.md

 This lets you fetch the RPM file to the dom0, and save it as `qns.rpm`.

+## Theory of operation

+Qubes OS relies on layer 3 (IP) routing.
+VMs in its networked tree send traffic through their default route interfaces, which upstream VMs receive and masquerade out of their own default route interfaces.

+Qubes network server slightly changes this when a networked VM — a VM which has had its `static_ip` attribute set with `qvm-static-ip` — exists on the networked tree.
+As soon as a networked VM boots up, Qubes network server:

+* sets a static `/32` route on every upstream VM to the networked VM's static IP, directing the upstream VMs to route traffic for that IP to their VIFs where they may find the networked VM
+* enables ARP neighbor proxying for the static IP on every upstream VM, such that every upstream VM announces itself to their own upstream VMs (and LAN, in the case of NetVMs) as the networked VM
+* sets firewall rules on every upstream VM that allow normal non-masquerading forwarding to and from the IP of the networked VM
+* (depending on the Qubes firewall policy of the networked VM) sets rules on every upstream ProxyVM that allow for certain classes of inbound traffic
+* (depending on the Qubes firewall policy of the networked VM) sets rules directly on the networked VM that allow for certain classes of inbound traffic

+The end result is instantaneous networking — machines upstream from the networked VM, including machines in the physical LAN, can "see", ping, and connect to the networked VM, provided that the firewall policy permits it.
+You do not need to set up any special host-only routes on machines trying to access your networked VM — provided that the static IP is on the same routable subnet as its upstream VM's, Qubes network server does its magic automatically.

+Of course, LAN machines connecting to the networked VM believe that the networked VM possesses the MAC address of its upstream NetVM (just as if the upstream NetVM had a second IP address and was serving traffic from it), but in reality, that is just an illusion created by Qubes network server.
+This does have implications for your own network security policy, in that the networked VM appears (from a MAC perspective) to share a network card with its upstream NetVM.

 ##Troubleshooting

 The actions that the network server software performs are logged to the journal of each of the involved VMs.
 Generally, for each VM that has its own `static_ip` address set, this software will perform actions on that VM, on its parent ProxyVM, and on its grandparent NetVM.
 In case of problems, tailing the journal (`sudo journalctl -b`) on those three VMs simultaneously can be extremely useful to figure out what is going on.